-- Aioi Nissay Dowa Insurance Management Limited, which is incorporated in the United Kingdom and supplies insurance management services to the Company and the Group (100% owned) ("ANDIM"); - Aioi Nissay Dowa Life Insurance of Europe AG, which is incorporated and regulated in Germany and is a credit life insurance company (100% owned) ("ANDLIE"); - Toyota Insurance Management Limited, which is incorporated in the United Kingdom and is a provider of insurance consultancy services (75% owned) ("TIM"); - Top Class Insurance Srl, which is incorporated in Italy and is a provider of insurance consultancy services (100% owned) ("Top Class"); and - Box Innovation Group Limited, which is incorporated in Gibraltar and is a holding company (75.01% owned) ("BIGL").
+- Aioi Nissay Dowa Insurance Management Ltd, which is incorporated in the United Kingdom and supplies insurance management services to the Company and the Group (100% owned) ("ANDIM"); - Aioi Nissay Dowa Life Insurance of Europe AG, which is incorporated and regulated in Germany and is a credit life insurance company (100% owned) ("ANDLIE"); - Aioi Nissay Dowa Europe Limited, incorporated in the UK and which is now the Group's holding company (100% owned) ("ANDEL"); - Aioi Nissay Dowa UK Limited, incorporated in the UK and which is expected to be the Group's UK insurance carrier following the conclusion of the Brexit restructure (100% owned) ("AND UK"); - Toyota Insurance Management plc, incorporated in the United Kingdom and is a provider of insurance consultancy services (75% owned) ("TIM").
+The company converted to a PLC from Limited status post the reporting date; - Top Class Insurance Srl, which is incorporated in Italy and is a provider of insurance consultancy services (100% owned) ("Top Class"); and - Box Innovation Group Ltd, which is incorporated in Gibraltar and is a holding company (75.01% owned) ("BIGL").

-Through its subsidiaries, the Group has an interest in the following entities:
+Through its subsidiaries, the Group had an interest in the following entities:

-- Toyota Insurance Management (Insurance Brokers) LLC, which is incorporated in Russia and is a provider of insurance consultancy services (100% owned by TIM; 75% effective interest); - Toyota Insurance Management (Insurance Brokers) LLP, which is incorporated in Kazakhstan and is a provider of insurance consultancy services (100% owned by TIM; 75% effective interest): - LLC Toyota Insurance Management (Insurance Agency), which is incorporated in Russia and is a provider of insurance consultancy services (99.9% owned by TIM and 0.1% owned by ANDIM; 75% effective interest); - Top Class Broker Srl, which is incorporated in Italy and is a provider of insurance consultancy services (100% effective interest); - ITB Web Limited, which is incorporated in the United Kingdom and is a provider of insurance consultancy services (75.01% effective interest); - Insure The Box Limited, which is incorporated in Gibraltar and is a managing general agent (75.01% effective interest); - ITB Services Limited, which is incorporated in the United Kingdom and is a provider of insurance management services (75.01% effective interest); - ITB Telematics Solutions LLP, which is incorporated in the United Kingdom and is a provider of insurance consultancy services (75.01% effective interest); and - ITB Premium Finance Limited, which is incorporated in Gibraltar and which is not currently trading (75.01% effective interest).
+- Toyota Insurance Management (Insurance Brokers) LLC, which is incorporated in Russia and is a provider of insurance consultancy services (100% owned by TIM; 75% effective interest); - Toyota Insurance Management (Insurance Brokers) LLP, which is incorporated in Kazakhstan and is a provider of insurance consultancy services (100% owned by TIM; 75% effective interest): - LLC Toyota Insurance Management (Insurance Agency), which is incorporated in Russia and is a provider of insurance consultancy services (99.9% owned by TIM and 0.1% owned by ANDIM; 75% effective interest); - Top Class Broker Srl, which is incorporated in Italy and is a provider of insurance consultancy services (100% effective interest); - ITB Web Ltd, which is incorporated in the United Kingdom and is a provider of insurance consultancy services (75.01% effective interest); - Insure The Box Ltd, which is incorporated in Gibraltar and is a managing general agent (75.01% effective interest); - ITB Services Ltd, which is incorporated in the United Kingdom and is a provider of insurance management services (75.01% effective interest); - ITB Telematics Solutions LLP, which is incorporated in the United Kingdom and is a provider of insurance consultancy services (75.01% effective interest); and - ITB Premium Finance Ltd, which is incorporated in Gibraltar and which is not currently trading (75.01% effective interest).